SJTU-IPADS/SQLSolver/README.md

 SQLSolver is an automated prover that verifies the equivalence of SQL queries, which is presented in the paper "[Proving Query Equivalence Using Linear Integer Arithmetic](https://dl.acm.org/doi/abs/10.1145/3626768)" (SIGMOD 2024).
+We also provide an online [demo](https://sqlsolver.systems/sqlsolver/home) and you can try it :-)

 ## Table of Contents